The Complexity of Containment

 Our first year cohort is well over 100 students, but a short discussion of some selected projects will give a sense of the diversity of materials and ideas that students used in making their containers, and the conceptual complexities that were opened up.

+Charlotte Paule created a container for a corkscrew, working with a solid block of cork ingeniously sourced from a yoga equipment retailer (Figure 1).
 She titled this project ‘Helices’ in reference to the screw-like geometry of the bottle opener.
 Paule worked closely with workshop staff to lathe a helical path that allowed the container to be unscrewed, with a cut-out to hold the corkscrew.
 Opening the container acted as a prelude to the opening of a bottle of wine.
 Following traditional methods of wine storage, her container was sealed with wax, which was then broken before the central core was twisted out to reveal the corkscrew.

+Other students worked with ideas of motion, and the container as space to be enjoyed by the object it housed.
+Elisa Yimin Xu’s ‘Toy ball amusement park’ created an orbital pathway along which a small ball could circulate (Figure 2).
 Like Paule, Xu used a lathe to shape the centre of her container, before carefully hand-carving and sanding away at the high density modelling foam.
 The container has an almost addictive tactile quality where the hand, container and ball all operate together to keep the ball simultaneously contained while remaining in motion.

 The performative quality of the container and object were also evident in ‘Match guard’ a container for 45 extra-long matches by Ilana Leber (Figures 3 and 4).